Duck Liver Recipe and Goose liver Pate

-The following duck liver recipe is good substitute for “fois gras” which is a popular and well known delicacy in the French cuisine.
+Learn how to cook duck liver recipes from duck or other alternative ways.
+The following recipe is a good substitute for “fois gras” which is a popular and well known delicacy in the French cuisine.

-When I worked in the French restaurant, I was amazed at how much of the “fois gras” that we sold.
+When I worked in the French restaurant I learned how to make a duck liver recipe as an appetizer.
+I was amazed at how much of the “fois gras” that we sold.
 To me it was terribly expensive!

 This duck and liver pate recipe combines the delicious flavor of duck, chicken livers and pork to make a great substitution for a duck liver recipe.